isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile-2021.md

         <label for="acc19">What can I do with ‘My Points’ showing on my account page?</label>

 <div class="acc-body">
-      <p>During promotional periods, the points earned from borrowing library items may be redeemed for rewards, e.g. Book Bugs II cards in 2018.</p>
+      <p>During promotional periods, the points earned from borrowing library items may be redeemed for rewards, e.g. Book Bugs X cards in 2021.</p>
     </div>
     </div><!--close FAQ-section-->